GeekAlexis/FastMOT/README.md

 <img src="assets/demo.gif" />

 ## Description
-Fast MOT is a **real-time** tracker based on tracking by detection.
-The tracker implements:
+Fast MOT is a multiple object tracker that implements:
   - YOLOv4 detector
   - SSD detector
   - Deep SORT + OSNet ReID
   - KLT optical flow tracking
   - Camera motion compensation

+Deep learning models are usually the bottleneck in Deep SORT, which makes Deep SORT unscalable for real-time applications.
+This repo significantly speeds up the entire system to run in **real-time** even on Jetson.

-CNN models are expensive to run, which makes Deep SORT unscalable.
-Therefore, the tracker only runs detector/feature extractor every N frames to achieve faster processing.
+To achieve faster processing, the tracker only runs detector and feature extractor every *N* frames.
 Optical flow is then used to fill in the gaps.
-I swapped the feature extractor in Deep SORT to a better ReID model, OSNet.
-I also added a feature to re-identify previously lost targets and keep the same track IDs.
+I swapped the feature extractor in Deep SORT for a better ReID model, OSNet.
+I also added a feature to re-identify previously lost targets so that the tracker can keep the same track IDs.
 I trained YOLOv4 on CrowdHuman while SSD's are pretrained COCO models from TensorFlow.

-Both detector and feature extractor use the TensorRT backend and perform asynchronous inference.
+Both detector and feature extractor use the **TensorRT** backend and perform asynchronous inference.
 In addition, most algorithms, including Kalman filter, optical flow, and data association, are optimized using Numba.

 ## Performance
 | Sequence | Density | MOTA (SSD) | MOTA (YOLOv4) | MOTA (public) | FPS |